Clarifai/old-docs/inputs.md

 ### Add Inputs With Custom Metadata

 In addition to adding an input with concepts, you can also add an input with custom metadata.
-This metadata will then be <a href="/guide/searches#by-custom-metadata">searchable</a>.
+This metadata will then be [searchable](advanced-searches.md#by-custom-metadata).
 Metadata can be any arbitrary JSON.